Why Is a Dental Crown Needed?

 - To make a cosmetic modification

-Zirconia or milled crown which are digitally constructed either in an office that has the software and hardware to produce them or in a dental lab.
+Zirconia or milled crown which is digitally constructed either in an office that has the software and hardware to produce them or in a dental lab.
 ARC Dental has the software and hardware to produce a crown in one visit with no need for a temporary.

 Dental Treatment Guide